Paramedic kicked unconscious in attempted burglary at Warkworth St John station

-A female paramedic was kicked unconsious in an attempted burglary last night at a St John ambulance station in Warkworth, north of Auckland.
+A female paramedic was kicked unconscious in an attempted burglary last night at a St John ambulance station in Warkworth, north of Auckland.

 The woman was injured and taken to North Shore Hospital following the assault.
 She was discharged this morning.